 Most rodent species have a high reproductive capacity and produce multiple litters annually.
 Some rodent species live relatively long lives (k-selected species), while the majority live short lives (r-selected).
 Populations of some species remain steady, whereas others see fluctuations (Singleton, 2010).
 Rodents cause significant damage to crops through gnawing, spoilage, contamination and hoarding activities.

 The nation's food security is also at risk from rodent pests (Harvey et al., 2014).
 Over 100,000 tonnes of paddy rice are thought to have been lost before harvest in 2021 due to rats in particular (Duplantier & Rakotondravony, 1999; FAO, 2020).
 Preharvest crop losses are well-studied, with average losses ranging from 5-15% but up to 100% in some cases (Brown et al., 2017; John, 2014; Singleton et al., 2010).
 This is especially crucial since, in order to feed the world's expanding population and ensure household and national food security, grain production must rise by 50-70% worldwide (FAO, 2009).
-The issue is made worse by climate change (van Dijk et al., 2021).
+The issue is made worse by climate change (Van Dijk et al., 2021).

 Effective management requires knowing when and where mice will be a problem, as well as having sustainable control strategies that avoid unintended repercussions for non-targeted populations and other detrimental effects on ecosystems (Giraudoux, 2022).
 Because rodent consequences are complex, there are calls for coordinated efforts to support management techniques, raise public and governmental knowledge and involve a number of stakeholders (Colombe et al., 2019; Scobie et al., 2023).
 In the 1980s, Australia used the PICA strategy (Redhead & Singleton, 1988) to manage the effects of mouse plagues.
 This four-step strategy included: (1) Predicting the mouse plague, (2) informing governments, farmers and other managers, (3) controlling using a tactical, prophylactic approach to prevent mouse abundance from reaching plague proportions and (4) assessing the effectiveness of the control operation (Redhead & Singleton, 1988b).
 Although this technique was well-founded, it was not widely implemented due to a lack of central agency oversight.
 There is no established entity in charge of coordinating all parts or overseeing responses.
 Ad hoc control of large-scale rat epidemics can result in delayed damage repair and unsatisfactory cost-benefit outcomes (Redhead & Singleton, 1988a).